medalotte/SystemVerilog-UART/README.md

 # SystemVerilog-UART
-Discription of UART transmitter and receiver by using SystemVerilog
+Description of UART transmitter and receiver by using SystemVerilog

 ## Feature
 - You can freely specify the parameters that are baud rate, clock frequency and data width